How Persona Culture Is Costing Us Our Authority

 While Leaders Become Personas, Followers Lose Authorship

-As this happens on the “leader” side, something else unfolds on the other side: followers are being trained to outsource authorship.
+And as this happens on the “leader” side, something else happens on the other side: followers are being trained to outsource authorship.

 A cardiologist looks at the heart.